cvat-ai/cvat/site/content/en/docs/for-developers/xml_format.md

 ## Version 1

-There are two different formats for annotation and interpolation modes at the moment.
+There are two different formats for images and video tasks at the moment.
 Both formats has a common part which is described below:

 ```xml